-6. SIGNIFICANT GOVERNANCE ISSUES
+5. SIGNIFICANT GOVERNANCE ISSUES

-During the 2021/22 financial year no significant governance issues arose.
+During the 2022/23 financial year no significant governance issues arose.

-However, the challenges brought on by the COVID19 pandemic which were effectively managed throughout 2021/22 along with and the existing and emerging economic situation will continue to be closely monitored and any associated impacts will be responded to appropriately.
+However, the challenges brought on by the cost of living implications which were effectively managed throughout 2022/23 will continue to be closely monitored and any associated impacts will be responded to appropriately.